davidgiven/fluxengine/doc/building.md

 The client software is where the intelligence, such as it is, is.
 It's pretty generic libusb stuff and should build and run on Windows, Linux and OSX as well, although on Windows I've only ever used it with Cygwin.
-You'll need the `sqlite3`, `meson` and `ninja` packages (which should be easy to come by in your distribution).
-Just do `make` and it should build.
+You'll need the `sqlite3`, `libusb-1.0` and `ninja` packages (which should be easy to come by in your distribution).
+Just do `ninja` and it should build.
+The result will be a single executable, `fluxengine`, in the current directory.
+It has minimal dependencies and can be installed anywhere.

 If it doesn't build, please [get in touch](https://github.com/davidgiven/fluxengine/issues/new).

 ## Next steps

 The board's now assembled and programmed.
 Plug it into your drive, strip the plastic off the little USB connector and plug that into your computer, and you're ready to start using it.

 I _do_ make updates to the firmware whenever necessary, so you may need to reprogram it at intervals; you may want to take this into account if you